PrinceNitafan/checkoutBot/README.md

 Note:
 - Requires selenium, beautifulsoup4 and pandas.
 - Requires current chromedriver version for compatibility.
-- This bot is used for Best Buy Canada website.
+- This bot is used for the Best Buy Canada website.
 - Must fill in the information of email, full name, phone number, address, and card information to run.
-To reach the end for testing purposes, credit card must be real.
-- Confirmation buttion for purchasing is disabled.
+To complete an entire test, credit card must be real.
+Final Confirmation button for purchasing is disabled for testing purposes.